-I've spent two and a half years in amazing Telluride, Colorado, because I told my mother a few years ago that if she ever had to get chemo again, she wouldn't go through it alone.
+I've recently finished two and a half years in amazing Telluride, Colorado, because I told my mother a few years ago that if she ever had to get chemo again, she wouldn't go through it alone.
 Not long ago, after two months of doing hospice for my mom, I lost her.
 Yeah, there's a mom-sized hole in the world.
-But after three years of making my mother my number-one priority, it's time for me to decide what's next, and where's next.
-So here's what you may want to know: I'll probably spend the winter between Telluride and the Denver/Boulder area, with business/recon trips to San Francisco, New York, and others.
-I'll move by spring.
-I'm CEO of a medical startup, Physician Cognition, that's trying to change the world, and we need a bigger sandbox.
-If you can you make a case for any of these cities, let me have it :)
+But after three years of making my mother my number-one priority, I am turning to a new priority: the woman I'll spend my life with.
+I've never really enjoyed dating as much as I've longed to meet my dearest friend.
+Sometimes I can imagine what it would feel like if you were around.

 The Dude Does Not Abide.
 I am probably not someone you'd call chill and laid-back.
-I've been told I have crackling energy, as well as that I seem calm and unflappable.
+I've been told I seem calm and unflappable, but also that I have crackling energy.
 I have the heart of an artist and entrepreneur, and the left brain, let's say, of a lawyer who was fortunate to get first-class training in critical thinking at a top law school.
 In sports involving implements I'm an abomination.
-Native of small-town Colorado, I have an East Coast sensibility, a quick mind and tongue, but an intention as gentle as the Buddha's.
+Did my growing up in Germany, Alabama, and a small-town Colorado, but have an East Coast sensibility.
+A quick mind and tongue, but an intention as gentle as the Buddha's.
 I revere irreverence.

 Yearn.
 I've traveled to all but one state and to 37 countries, my favorites many times.
 I could imagine living with you at least part of the year abroad, living a creative and loving and generous life among like-minded sorts, near natural settings within 30 minutes from real skiing.